Historic building advice

 The events have been set up under the Armley Townscape Heritage Initiative grant scheme, and will be jointly funded by Manchester City Council and the Heritage Lottery Fund.

 Architects, surveyors and contractors along with residents and owners of historic buildings are being encouraged to attend the events which explain the benefits of carrying out appropriate repair and restoration works to historic buildings as seen here.

 A Manchester City Council executive board member with responsibility for development and regeneration said:

 “These events will give people an excellent insight into how to restore and maintain historic properties.

 “It is important that as a city we ensure that history is kept alive and maintained for future generations to enjoy.”

-The events are scheduled to run from June through to October 2018 and will be held in various buildings in Manchester.
+The events are scheduled to run from June through to October 2018 and will be held in various buildings in major UK cities.

 The next event is on 6 June at Manchester One Stop Centre and will focus on the need for old buildings to breathe.